 The total acreage between Crystal Cove State Park, Fremont Canyon Nature Preserve, and Irvine Regional Park exceeds 20,000, meaning tons of wide open spaces to immerse yourself in nature.

 12. FivePoint Amphitheatre

 Address: 14800 Chinon, Irvine, CA 92618

 The Irvine Spectrum Center is a little shy of one mile away from the Five Point Amphitheatre.
-Opening in 2018, it took the place of Irvine Meadows Amphitheatre which closed its doors in 2016.
+Opening in 2018, it replaced Irvine Meadows Amphitheatre, which closed its doors in 2016.

 13. University of California Irvine Arboretum & Botanical Gardens